atlassistant/atlas-sdk/README.rst

 atlas-sdk
 =========

 Python SDK to interact with `atlas <https://github.com/atlassistant/atlas>`_.
-It also serves as a base for the **core** since it defines a lot of components.
+It also serves as a base for the **core** since it defines a lot of shared components.

 Installation
 ------------